 SESSION 1: EXPLORING BLINDSPOTS IN THE BLIND SIDE- PITFALLS IN ALLYSHIP

-Participants will use the Blind Side to examine common sympathy traps that even well-meaning coaches can fall into.
+In the first session of the training, participants will use the Blind Side to examine common sympathy traps that even well-meaning coaches can fall into.
 By examining the way that privilege plays out in our interactions with youth, we will explore biases perpetuated in the media and our own lives.

 * Pre-work for the first session is to watch “The Blind Side”, which may be streamed on HBO Max or rented for $3.99 on various platforms.
 It’s also been suggested to read or listen to “The Blind Side” by Michael Lewis.